 Here is a reminder about why we should recycle.
 Recycling can be tough!
 Depending on where you live, there are different facilities available, and sometimes products occupy a recycling grey area – “where does this go?”

 Sort!
 The most important of all.
-The wrong item in the wrong bin can contaminate a whole load of perfectly good recycling, meaning that despite your best intentions it will end up in landfill.
+The wrong item in the wrong bin can contaminate a whole load of perfectly good recycling, meaning that, despite your best intentions, the whole load will end up in landfill.

 - Only recycle if you’re sure.
 If you’re not 100%, then stick with what you know, for the reason given above.
 When in doubt, throw it out!

-- Buy products made from renewable materials that can be reused multiple times (such as our phone case made from plant waste).
+- Buy products made from renewable materials that can be reused multiple times (such as our circular phone casemade from plant waste).

 - Rinse items before putting them in the recycling to avoid contamination, stop your bin from smelling, and to avoid pests.